Biloxi

 Activities and Amenities

 Fishing and boating: Common fish species on Biloxi WMA include speckled trout, redfish, black drum, sheepshead, flounder, and croaker.
-Both recreational and commercial fishermen harvest large amounts of crab and shrimp in this area.
-See regulations for details.
+Fish may only be taken by rod and reel and/or hook and line.
+Bowfishing is prohibited.
+See LDWF's seasons and regulations for details.

 Hunting: Popular game species on Biloxi WMA include rabbits, rails, gallinules, snipe, ducks (lesser scaup, teal, wigeon, gadwall, shoveler, mottled, pintail, and mallard), and geese (blue and snow).
 There is an archery only deer season as well.
-See regulations for details.
+See LDWF's seasons and regulations for details.

 Other: birding, sight-seeing

 Vessels/vehicles: All airboats, ATVs/UTVs, motorcycles, horses, and mules are prohibited.
-Mud boats and air-cooled propulsion vessels may only be powered by straight-shaft, long-tail, air-cooled mud motors that are 25 total horsepower or less.
-All other types of mud boats or air-cooled propulsion vessels, including surface-drive boats, are prohibited.
+All types of mud boats or air-cooled propulsion vessels are prohibited.
 Overnight mooring of all vessels 50 feet or longer is prohibited.

 Acreage